torvald/TorWAL/README.md

 inactive.

 A tick counts as active time if you have been idle for less then `IDLE_TIME` (I use 5 min).
-If I attend a digitial meeting I use slightly higher thresholds.
+If I attend a virtual meeting I use slightly higher thresholds.

 I personally check if Slack is open, as queue to whether I'm «working» or not.
 If i close Slack, i don't register active time.
 This is configurable.
 This has